atanwi201/anime_microdisplay/README.md

 ## 💭 Feedback and Contributing

-if you have any more doubts don't hesitate in leaving it in the [Discussion](https://github.com/atanwi201/anime_microdisplay/discussions).

-And if you want to contribute in the project you can for example translate this readme in your native language.
+ if you want to contribute in the project you can for example translate this readme in your native language. if you need to contact me please do so by email atanwi@proton.me